Definition: Product differentiation is how a business distinguishes a service or product from others available in the same category.

 Reliability and durability

 Could your product be considered the most reliable?
 Will your product or service last longer than others?
-Can you boast being the most trustworthy provider in the market?
+Can you boast of being the most trustworthy provider in the market?

 Aesthetics and experience